KatsanikJr/stabilization-long-input-delay/README.md

     for all controllers.

 - `Section_4.3/`
-  MATLAB scripts for the simulations with delay perturbations (to be added).
+  MATLAB scripts for simulations with delay perturbations.

 - `Auxiliary Functions/`
   Helper functions and data files: